 Phantom or Virtual Stock Options

-Although phantom or virtual stock options aren’t a form of equity, this type of compensation essentially mirrors the underlying value of the company's stocks, but any gains are paid in the form of cash (as opposed to the right to acquire shares in the company).
+Although phantom stock or virtual stock options aren’t a form of equity, this type of compensation essentially mirrors the underlying value of the company's stocks, but any gains are paid in the form of cash (as opposed to the right to acquire shares in the company).

-Other frequently asked questions on equity grants
+Other FAQs on equity grants

 What is the most commonly used form of equity compensation?